CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 Now, you can generate the QE input file using the provided dictionary and variables:
 ```
-ase.io.write('pw-si.in', bulk_si, format='espresso-in',input_data=input_qe, pseudopotentials=pseudopotentials, kpts=kpoints, offset=(0, 0, 0))
+ase.io.write('pw-si.in', bulk_si, format='espresso-in',input_data=input_qe, pseudopotentials=pseudopotentials, kpts=kpoints, koffset=offset)
 ```
 This code will generate the QE input file named `pw-si.in` based on the ASE Atoms object `bulk_si`, using the specified input parameters, pseudopotentials, k-points, and offset values.
-You can find the compiled Python script named 'bulk_si.py' in the tutorial folder.
+You can find the compiled Python script named `bulk_si.py` in the tutorial folder.

 ### Running QE jobs

-With all of our necessary components ready, we can now proceed to run a simple Quantum ESPRESSO (QE) job.
-In the tutorial virtual machines, we will execute these jobs on computing clusters at Princeton University, utilizing the cluster's scheduler, Slurm.
+With all of our necessary components ready, we can now proceed to run a simple QE job.
+In the VM enviroment, we will execute these jobs on computing clusters at Princeton University, utilizing the cluster's scheduler, Slurm.

-The sample job script, named job.sh, is provided in the tutorial folder.
-It is configured to run QE version 7.1 with GPU acceleration.
-To ensure a consistent environment and easy installation and execution of the software, we have installed QE using a containerization tool called Singularity.
 The sample job script is placed in the tutorial folder as named job.sh.
-The QE version in virtual machine is v7.1. with GPU acceleration.
+The QE version in VM is v7.1. with GPU acceleration.
 We installed the QE using container, [singularilty](https://sylabs.io).
 Containers store the software and all of its dependencies, making it easy to install and run the software.

 ```
 #!/bin/bash